 Each user can belong to any number of roles, their relationship is N:M. The roles are related N:1 to sites, every role belongs to a certain site.

 Memberships group existing roles together, forming another security layer.
-Memberships are intended to be used mainly in the E-commerce module.
+Memberships are intended to be used mainly in the E-commerce solution.

 Access control lists (ACL)

-Every document (page) created in Kentico CMS has its own access control list (ACL).
-In this list you can specify which roles are permitted to read, modify, create, delete or destroy (delete permanently) the current document or its child documents.
+Every page created in Kentico has its own access control list (ACL).
+In this list you can specify which roles or users are permitted to read, modify, create, delete or destroy (delete permanently) the current page or its child pages.

-The special permissions include Edit ASCX code, Edit SQL code and Edit SQL queries and their settings can influence the possibility of privilege elevation attack.
-Find more information in the Special permissions topic.
+The special permissions include Edit ASCX code, Edit SQL code and Edit SQL queries.
+These permissions can influence the possibility of privilege elevation attack.
+Find more information in Special security permissions.